 More about ADOPTION

 Personally, my “calling in life”, and my heart and energy, have focused on helping birth mothers and their born or unborn children through the alternative to abortion of adoption.
-It is why I started my unique non-profit fully licensed adoption agency (AdoptionServices.org) over 40 years ago and why I plan never to retire but to keep helping those in need of my help.
+It is why I started my very different non-profit adoption agency (AdoptionServices.org) about 40 years ago and why I plan never to retire but to keep helping those in need of my help.

 My staff and I will carefully listen to you and understand your situation, needs, and desires.
 We can help explain the process to you, help you work through the problems and through your emotions both before, during and after the adoption.
 We will treat you with the dignity and respect you want and deserve.
 We will never judge you or your situation and will answer all of your questions and give you support no matter what you choose to do and whether or not you choose to work with us.